semgrep/semgrep-docs/docs/faq.md

 Snyk offers reachability analysis for Java, JavaScript, and TypeScript, while Semgrep offers reachability analysis for [multiple languages, including Java, JavaScript, and Ruby](supported-languages/#semgrep-supply-chain)

-Snyk offers limited information on whether dependencies are direct or transitive.
-However, this information is only available with Enterprise plans, and the information is limited to projects using Node.js, specifically npm and Yarn packages, and Maven.
+Snyk can detect whether dependencies are direct or transitive.
+However, this information is only available with Enterprise plans, and the information is limited to projects using Maven or Node.js, specifically npm and Yarn packages.
 Semgrep Supply Chain offers advanced reachability analysis for direct dependencies in the form of dataflow reachability.
 Semgrep offers this coverage for seven languages and counting.

 Semgrep and Snyk both offer license compliance features, ensuring that the dependencies that your developers use meet the requirements set by your organization.

-To help you manage your findings, Semgrep provides you with the findings' EPSS probabilities, severity levels, transitivity information, and multiple levels of dataflow reachability.
+To help you manage your findings, Semgrep provides you with the findings' EPSS probabilities, severity levels and transitivity information.
 Snyk assesses impact and likelihood and encapsulates this information into a risk score.

 #### Policies and rules management